 The average sleep trial lasts around 90-100 days; that’s at least 3 months to adjust to the bed and decide if it’s right for you.
-If you decide to send the mattress back within this time frame, the company will most often give you a full refund and they will pick up the mattress for you.
-Always read the return policies before committing to a purchase; not all brands offer free pickup, and some don’t have very generous sleep trials.
+If you decide to send the mattress back within this time frame, the company will most often give you a full refund.
+Always read the return policies before committing to a purchase; not all brands offer generous sleep trials.

 We recommend choosing a mattress with at least a 90-day sleep trial and free returns.
 If you’re concerned about environmental impact, look for a company that donates or recycles returned mattresses.